Sudhanshu003-bit/AGE_CALCULATOR-PROJECT-/README.md

 # AGE_CALCULATOR_PROJECT

-he Age Calculator is a simple yet efficient web-based application that allows users to determine their age based on their date of birth.
+The Age Calculator is a simple yet efficient web-based application that allows users to determine their age based on their date of birth.
 This project utilizes HTML, CSS, and JavaScript to create an interactive and user-friendly experience.
 By leveraging JavaScript’s built-in date and time functions, the application accurately calculates the user's age in years.

 Features
 User-Friendly Interface – A clean and simple layout for easy interaction.